To Lead Is To Serve

 Within the Executive Committee, a smaller group of four members make up the Executive Board.
 Led by the President, the Executive Board is the highest authority of student leadership.
 Its members are the students that are most immediately responsible for embodying and incarnating the Newman Center’s Vision and Spirit.
 They are responsible for leading the Executive Committee, and work directly with the Newman staff in whom they find support and guidance.

 WHAT IS THE COMMITMENT?

 When you apply to be on the Executive Committee, you commit to one year of service and to participating in Christian formation so as to grow in our call to be missionary disciples.

 Here are our expectations:

-Student leaders will earnestly strive to live a coherent Christian life, according to the teachings of the Catholic Church.
+Spiritual / Intellectual formation: Student leaders will earnestly strive to live a coherent Christian life, rooted in prayer and the sacraments, according to the teachings of the Catholic Church.

-Board: Will also help guide the vision and hold student leaders accountable for their commitments.
-Typically, after the weekly formation meeting (1 hr), an additional half-hour is used to discuss event planning and evaluation, encouraging feedback between the Committee and Board.
+Board: Everything above that applies to Exec also applies to Board members, who in addition will help guide the vision and hold student leaders accountable for their commitments.
+Outside of the weekly Exec meeting, Board meets weekly to discuss event planning and evaluation.